 - James Deetz 1996 In Small Things Forgotten: An Archaeology of Early American Life.
 Anchor (Revised and Expanded edition) - Singleton, Theresa (editor) 1999 "I, Too, Am America": Archaeological Studies of African-American Life.
 University Press of Virginia, Charlottesville. - 3.
 Electronic documents, comprising key articles and book chapters, will be posted and downloadable as .pdf files from a university server.

 Requirements: There will be two non cumulative exams, the format of which will be a mixture of objective questions (e.g., true false, multiple choice, etc), and one or more short answer or essay questions.
 There will also be a final exam (cumulative).
 Participation in class discussions is expected.
 Each student's input will be especially crucial, since this will be a small class.
 Students are expected to have read the readings for that day, and come to class prepared to discuss them.

-The writing component for this class is satisfied by three critical response essays on key readings to be assigned throughout the semester.
-Each essay will be three (maximum four) pages in length, double spaced, 12 point font, and one-inch margins.
-These will be corrected and returned with comments.
-Grading:
+There will be one writing component for this class, in the form of a critical response essay on key readings.
+This essay will be three to four pages in length, double spaced, 12 point font, and one-inch margins.